 Today South Kensington is one of London's most international neighbourhoods — sometimes called "Paris's 21st arrondissement" for the concentration of French families drawn by the Lycée français Charles de Gaulle.
 Embassy residences, cultural institutions, and a thriving community of European professionals give SW7 a cosmopolitan atmosphere.
 For homeowners, this means renovating some of London's most valuable properties under RBKC's famously strict planning controls — conservation area consent, basement policy compliance, and the expectation of design quality befitting one of the world's great residential quarters.

-Rear and lower-ground extensions to South Kensington's period terraces.
-Conservation area design expertise for RBKC approval.
+Rear, side, and wraparound extensions to South Kensington period homes.
+Conservation area design expertise for local approval.

-Mansard and dormer conversions respecting SW7's rooflines, parapet heights, and conservation area sightlines across the museum quarter.
+Dormer and mansard conversions respecting South Kensington rooflines, ridge heights, and conservation area sightlines.

 South Kensington falls under the Royal Borough of Kensington and Chelsea — one of London's most stringent planning authorities.
 The neighbourhood is covered by multiple overlapping conservation areas: Thurloe/Smith's Charity Estate around the tube station and museum quarter, Queen's Gate to the west, Onslow to the south, and Pelham encompassing the elegant crescent and surrounding streets.
 Together they impose rigorous design controls on virtually every property in SW7.